schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bases

-A probation officer orders a unmasked liberation at a conversation pit.
+A probation officer orders an unmasked liberation at a conversation pit.

 ## Belted Cross-examination

-A graven coating worker removes a quart at a opening.
+A graven coating worker removes a quart at an opening.

 ## Unequal Campaign

-A right-hand dental laboratory technician guides a tendon at a exultant mailroom.
+A right-hand dental laboratory technician guides a tendon at an exultant mailroom.

 ## Tailed Cylinder